Noise-Guided Transport for Imitation Learning: Method and Guarantees

-Since minimizing $L(\xi)$ trains $h_{\xi}$ to assign low values to expert data and high values to agent data, composing it with a monotonically decreasing transform naturally inverts this trend---assigning high values to expert states and low values to agent states.
+We refer to $h_{\xi}$ as the potential function, or simply the potential.
+To sum up, minimizing the loss $L(\xi)$ above trains the potential function $h_{\xi}$ to assign low values to expert data and high values to agent data.
+Therefore, composing $h_{\xi}$ with a monotonically decreasing transform naturally inverts this trend ---assigning high values to expert states and low values to agent states.
 This is exactly the behavior we seek for reward assignment.
-Accordingly, we define the \textbf{reward} as: $r_{\xi}(x) \coloneqq \exp\big({- h_{\xi}(x)}\big)$.
+Accordingly, we define the reward directly from the learned potential $h_{\xi}$ as: $r_{\xi}(x) \coloneqq \exp\big({- h_{\xi}(x)}\big)$.
 This choice ensures positivity, bounds the reward between 0 and 1 (the pairing loss $\ell$ is non-negative), and sharpens the contrast between expert and agent behavior.
-We discuss the reward numerics further in \textsc{Appendix}~\ref{rewnum}.
+We discuss the reward numerics in \textsc{Appendix}~\ref{rewnum}.

-The loss $L(\xi)$ defines the objective that our reward model $\xi$ seeks to minimize.
-We derived it from first principles, starting from the core desideratum of distinguishing the expert and agent distributions.
-In the next section, we show that this loss: \emph{(1)} enables the agent to \textbf{provably close the gap} with the expert, and \emph{(2)} enjoys \textbf{empirical concentration guarantees} that support its practical effectiveness \footnote{ Under the off-policy regime, the $P_{\operatorname{agent}}$ shorthand designates following the off-policy distribution $\beta$ resulting from sampling experiences uniformly, without loss of generality, from the replay buffer.
-In effect, $\beta$ is a mixture of past $\pi_{\theta}$ updates.
-The bigger the buffer capacity, the older the oldest policy in the mixture. }.
+Next, we show that $L(\xi)$ enjoys empirical concentration guarantees, thereby enabling the agent to provably close the gap with the expert.
+In addition, now that all the learning components have been introduced, we point the reader to \textsc{Algorithm}~\ref{alg:ngt} for the complete algorithmic outline of NGT.